Difference-in-Differences Estimators When No Unit Remains Untreated: Introduction

-Finally, the first part of our paper relies on results from the literature on RDDs and nonparametric estimation \citep{Imbens2012,calonico2014,calonico2018effect}.
-Our contribution is to build upon that literature to propose a non-parametric DID estimator in designs without untreated units.
-The second part of our paper relies on results from the literature on functional-form specification tests \citep{stute1997nonparametric,stute1998bootstrap}.
-There, our contribution is to show that the linearity of $E(\Delta Y_g|D_{g,2})$ is a testable implication of the homogeneous and linear effect assumption underlying TWFE estimators, and to further show that under parallel trends, in designs with a QUG there is an ``if and only if'' between the two conditions.
+Another related paper is \cite{dcDH2020}.
+In their Proposition S1, they show that in HADs, TWFE regressions do not estimate a convex combination of unit-specific effects \citep[see also][]{callaway2021difference}.
+Then, TWFE regressions rely on an homogeneous and linear effect assumption.
+The current paper shows that linearity of $E(\Delta Y_g|D_{g,2})$ is a testable implication of the homogeneous and linear effect assumption, and that in designs with a QUG, there is an ``if and only if'' between the two conditions.